 The Filter formula allows you to tell Coda exactly what part of your tables you want to work with.
-Like with all formulas in Coda, you can build it anywhere by typing "=".
+You can use this in tables and canvas both.
+Let's see how this looks in action:

-2. Calculate the number of produce items with a stock of less than 5:
+Let's calculate the number of produce items with a canvas formula:

 Connecting tables with the Filter formula